joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 When you encounter a creature of which you carry a trophy, you may spend one GRIT to:

-- Receive +d6 bonus damage when attacking it.
+- Receive +d8 bonus damage when attacking it.
-- Gain Advantage on Saves against that creature’s abilities.
+- Gain an advantage on attribute checks against that creature’s abilities.

 **SPOOR**

 You can also construct a trophy by scouting a creature’s lair and taking something from it or spending at least a week researching the creature using adequate resources.
-This spoor trophy is destroyed after it is used once.
+This spoor trophy is destroyed after use.

-#### THIEF
+### THIEF

 Thieves are adventurers who live by their wits and luck, with a little resourcefulness and finesse for good measure.
 Their range of unique talents makes them versatile companions in adventures.

-##### Talents
+#### Talents

 You have a variety of unique abilities.
-When you create your character and gain a level each time, you may choose one talent from the following list or gain mastery of a talent you already know.
+When you first create your character, and each time you gain a level, you can choose one talent from the following list or gain mastery of a talent you already know.

 **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the Advantage you would typically gain, you double the damage rolled.

-- **Mastery**: During combat, as part of your attack, you may make a DEX or WIL Save against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.
+- **Mastery**: During combat, as part of your attack, you may make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding +d12 damage bonus.

-**EXPERTISE**: You may re-roll an attribute Save once per session.
+**EXPERTISE**: You may re-roll an attribute check once per session.

 - **Mastery**: You may re-roll any dice roll.